Christmas: a Festival of Light and Color

 Christmas is, in other words, a good time to present my Light Map of Rotterdam.
 The inspiration for this came from the well-known nightly satellite images of our planet:

-The map is based on an Autocad drawing of downtown Rotterdam and surrounding area, which is styled in Photoshop in such a way that the city looks like a network of bright lines and spots against a black background.
+The map is based on an Autocad drawing of downtown Rotterdam and surrounding area.
+I styled it in Photoshop in such a way that the city looks like a network of bright lines and spots against a black background.

-Below we see a detail of the map: Brienenoord island and the bridge with the same name, with also a section of the river Nieuwe Maas and the northern part of the district of IJsselmonde.
+Below we see a detail of the map: Brienenoord island and the bridge with the same name.
+We allso see a section of the river Nieuwe Maas and the northern part of the district of IJsselmonde.
 Why did I take this part?
 Because I like the way the traffic junction at the foot of the bridge looks, on the right in the picture: pretty frivolous.

 I therefore created a colored companion for the Light Map, as a tribute to Rotterdam as a multicolored city.
 We only see the building blocks of the city here, but because of the counter shape we can easily recognize the river, the harbors, the parks and important traffic routes.
-The colors are completely random, with the exception of Feyenoord stadium De Kuip (which would look a bit odd in yellow or blue).
+Colors are assigned completely random.
+The exception is Feyenoord stadium De Kuip (which would look a bit odd in yellow or blue).

 Again we zoom in a bit, this time with the city center as a destination.
-The light blue block just above the middle, by the way, is the 3Develop tower, where the two maps were created.
+The light blue block just above the middle, by the way, is the 3Develop tower.
+That’s the place where the two maps were created.

 According to the BBC, and who am I to disagree, Rotterdam is the most intense, playful, jubilant city in the world.
 Well, that is well reflected in this festival of color, isn’t it?